Idina Menzel: Legacy and public image

-Menzel is considered to be among the greatest Broadway performers of her generation, possessing one of the most recognized and sought-after singing voices in the industry.
-Her success on Broadway has earned her the honorific nickname "Queen of Broadway" from several media publications.
-In 2019, Oliver Jones of The New York Observer called her "one of the defining Broadway voices of our time".
-Jenny Singer of Glamour declared Menzel one of history's greatest musical theater vocalists, while Melina Gills of Tribeca Film described her as "an icon and one of the most celebrated presences on the singing stage".
+Menzel has been called one of Broadway's greatest performers.
+Tim Beedle of DC.com declared her "arguably the most widely recognized Broadway star in the country".
+Several media publications have nicknamed her the "Queen of Broadway" due to her success and impact on the genre.
+Often described as one of the defining singing voices of her generation, Apple Music referred to her as "one of the 21st century's premier vocalists".
+Jenny Singer of Glamour declared Menzel one of history's greatest musical theatre vocalists, while Valerie Complex of Deadline Hollywood called her an influential performer who has "left an indelible mark on the industry".
 The Toronto Sun's Jim Slotek dubbed her "this generation's Broadway icon".
-In a 2020 retrospective, Cleveland.com's Troy L. Smith crowned Menzel the best vocalist of 2013, writing that "Let it Go" only cemented her legacy as "one of Broadway’s greatest stars of all time".
-The previous year, BroadwayWorld recognized Menzel as one of the decade's 10 most defining Broadway stars.
-Time Out ranked Menzel Broadway's 19th greatest female performer of all-time, recognizing that she established a "stratospheric reputation" based almost entirely on the popularity of only two roles: Rent and Wicked.
-Examining the endurance of "Defying Gravity" from Wicked, Vulture.com's Jackson McHenry attributes the song's popularity to Menzel's powerhouse vocals, believing few singers can service the ballad as successfully as Menzel.
+In a 2020 retrospective, Cleveland.com's Troy L. Smith named Menzel the best vocalist of 2013, claiming the success of that year's "Let it Go" only cemented her legacy as "one of Broadway's greatest stars of all time".
+The previous year, BroadwayWorld recognized Menzel as one of the decade's 10 most influential Broadway stars.
+Time Out ranked Menzel the 19th greatest female Broadway actress of all time, observing that she established a "stratospheric reputation" largely based on the popularity of only two roles: Rent and Wicked.
+Vulture's Jackson McHenry attributed the popularity and endurance of "Defying Gravity" to Menzel, believing few singers can service the song as successfully as she has.
+In 2018, NPR named "Let it Go" one of the 200 greatest female-performed songs of the 21st century, at number 182.